kaito-nakatani/shraito/_tabs/travel-info.md

                     <strong>Airport</strong>
                 </div>
                 <div class="subsection-content" id="airport">
                     <p> Bangalore has one airport (BLR).
 This is most likely where you will be flying to/from.
 If you plan to travel around India before/after the wedding, you can also use trains and busses.
-To travel to/from the airport you can use Uber.
-The airport should have signs directing you to where the Uber pickup spot is.
-Once you make the booking, you will not be assigned to a specific driver but only given a OTP (one-time password).
-At the pickup spot, you will give the Uber driver the OTP, and your ride will start! </p>
+If you need any recommendations, please take a look at <a href="/{{ site.baseurl }}tabs/recos.html#destination">our recommendation</a>!</p>
                 </div>
             </div>
             <!-- Subsection 1.3: Vaccination -->